top of page

 “For the wicked boasts of the desires of his soul, and the one greedy for gain curses and renounces the Lord.
 His mouth is filled with cursing and deceit and oppression; under his tongue are mischief and iniquity.
 He sits in ambush in the villages; in hiding places he murders the innocent.
 His eyes stealthily watch for the helpless.
 He says in his heart, “God has forgotten, He has hidden his face, He will never see it.”
 Psalm 10:3, 7-8, 11

 Psalm 10 is real.
-David is not merely creating this vivid picture of his neighbor from imagination, he is describing real lives, and not just one life, but many that surround him.
-He sees their iniquity, he sees their abuse of others, and above all, he sees the way they challenge the righteousness of God in their blatant prideful actions.
-And as a result of Psalm 10, we are allowed to revisit one of the biggest conundrums that face Christ-following believers today…how do you truly show Godly love to the evil, wicked people that inhabit this planet today?
+David is not merely creating this vivid picture of his neighbor from imagination or third party heresay, he is describing real lives.
+And not just one life, but many that surround him.
+David sees their iniquity, he sees their abuse of others, and above all, he sees the way they challenge the righteousness of God in their blatant, prideful (read as selfish) actions.
+And as a result of Psalm 10, we are allowed to revisit one of the biggest conundrums that face Christ-following believers today…how do you truly show Godly love to the evil, wicked people that inhabit this planet?

 “We love because He first loved us.”
 1 John 4:19